Separation anxiety in dogs is a common issue and is generally caused by two reasons;

 The amount of exercise is also very important; the majority of canine behavioural problems are emphasised by or simply caused by a lack of exercise.
 Dogs are built for, and genetically predisposed to, roaming/walking.
 To deny them sufficient exercise and thus stimulation causes huge anxiety and frustration on a dog which has a direct negative impact on the dog’s behaviours.

 A good walk in the morning, followed by another walk in the afternoon should be considered a standard daily requirement.

-Basically, the calmer and less stressed the dog is in general, the faster he will become comfortable being left on their own.
+Basically, the calmer and less stressed the dog is in general, the faster he will become comfortable being left on his own.